wgrahamb/modelingLibrary/README.md

 Build scripts written in python are included.

 To Do:
-- Finish the clerical stuff and start ANOTHER repository.
-Remove build and output directories.
 - Move the build scripts to the actual directory.
 - Add all cpp debug configurations to vscode config file.
 - Convert the rest of the CADAC sims to CMake projects.
 - CPP_6DOF_SRAAM_V2
      - Update the readme to point out how my programming skills have changed from V1 to V2.
-     - Three dof needs some work?
      - Add global position.
      - Add a getState method.
      - Add guidance modes to CPP_6DOF_SRAAM_V2.
 Initial turn, midcourse, terminal.
      - Using Zarchan method, write a rate controller.
+Needs work.
 - CPP_6DOF_SAM
      - Start project.
 Reuse as much Zipfel code as possible.
 - PY_5DOF_MOCK_HELLFIRE